 When doing your initial clean-up, examine your database with a fine-toothed comb.
 Look for:

 - Nonstandard entries.
 For instance, are some addresses coded as “Road” while others are “Rd.”?
 Ensure that all of your addresses (being mindful of the CASS certification system), numbers, titles, and other common areas of dissonance are standardized.
 As you reach out to your audience, addressing them with the right title and name will make them more likely to support your cause.

 - Non-verifiable entries.
 If you’re unable to verify an email or phone number, there’s a decent chance it’s incorrect.
-This results in communications bouncing back to you, so you’ll want to remove those entries.
+This results in communications bouncing back to you, so you’ll also want to remove those entries.

 Your data hygiene goals are to avoid these major clean-ups as much as possible.
 One way to do so is to be mindful of the data you’re entering into your database in the first place.

-You should aim to only collect and house data that you truly plan to utilize.
+Aim to only collect and house data that you truly plan to utilize.
 However, this could be different for different organizations, so it’s important to dive into your own goals to determine what will be useful.

 Work with a team of data management experts.